eben71/freaky-flyer-site/README.md

 be installed locally.
 Use `ADMIN_DEV_PHP_HOST` and/or `ADMIN_DEV_PHP_PORT` to override
 the PHP server binding.
 If you only want the Astro dev server, run `pnpm dev:astro`.

+### Admin credentials

+Admin authentication credentials are loaded from environment variables so that secrets are not committed to the repository.
+Create a local `.env` file with values for `ADMIN_USERNAME` and `ADMIN_PASSWORD`, and configure the same variables in your hosting environment or deployment pipeline for production.

 > **Note**
 > When new tooling dependencies are added, run `pnpm install --no-frozen-lockfile` to refresh `pnpm-lock.yaml` locally before relying on cached installs.